-Senior Minister Yaw Osafo Marfo, Energy Minister designate Boakye Agyarko have been excluded from a list of 13 ministers who have been recommended for approval following a few hiccups during their vetting sessions last week.
+Senior minister Yaw Osafo Marfo, energy minister-designate Boakye Agyarko were excluded from a list of 13 ministers recommended for approval following a few hiccups during their vetting sessions last week.

-Another three ministers designate for Health, Agric and Education are also yet to be cleared for approval; meaning only 8 nominees have the nod from parliament to hopefully resume as ministers in their respective sectors.
+Another three ministers-designate for health, agric and education are also yet to be cleared for approval, meaning only eight nominees have the nod from parliament to hopefully resume as ministers in their respective sectors.

 A copy of the first report of the appointment committee made available to Joy News names the appointees recommended for approval as follows: Albert Kan Dapaah , minister designate for national security, Ken Ofori-Atta, minister designate for finance, Dominic Nitiwul, minister designate for defence, Ambrose Dery, minister designate for interior, Gloria Akuffo, minister designate for attorney general and justice.

 PAY ATTENTION: yen.com.gh has all the latest news in Ghana